Discovering Meditation Home Page Next Talk

 Retreatant: How can I be in the present moment, and also find solutions for my problems?

 Godwin: I think when you are a child there are not a lot of problems, so it is easy to be in the present moment.
-But when you are grown up you have serious problems, you must look after your family and pay your bills, and so on.
-Then you are thinking: How can I solve my problems?
-And I don't see the point, how can I be silent, how can I be in the present moment, and still find solutions for my problems?
+But when you are grown up you have serious problems.
+You must look after your family, pay your bills and so on.
+Then you think: How can I solve my problems?
+I don’t see the point, how can I be silent, how can I be in the present moment, and still find solutions to my problems?

 Godwin: A very interesting experience.
 I would like to say something, because it brings out a very important principle.
-When we do not want thoughts to come, when we are focussing on breathing what happens?
+What happens when we do not want thoughts to come and we are focusing on our breath?
 They come and come and come.
 And when we say, now let any thought come, they do not come!
 Why is the mind functioning in opposition to us?
-When a child is disobedient we say he is obstinate.
+When a child is disobedient, we say he is obstinate.
 So why are our minds so very obstinate?
 That is a very important question to explore.
-The same thing with emotions - when we invite the monsters to come, they do not come.
+The same thing happens with emotions - when we invite the monsters to come, they do not come.

 I will offer a very simple explanation.
 This is why I have been saying: Make friends with the mind.
-You cannot tell the mind: Do this, don't do that, like a child.
+You cannot tell the mind: Do this, don’t do that, like a child.
 This is what we are doing here in meditation.
 We come here, we sit in an unusual position and tell the mind: No thoughts, no sounds, no one should be moving, no one should cough.
 We want something different, something special from the mind.
-Then after meditation we go out.
-Then our mind can do anything it wants!
-So this is what is called meditation.
-Coming here, sitting, the fighting, the battle, afterwards we go out.
-This is why I say, after the bell is the best meditation!
+Then after meditation when we go out, our mind can do anything it wants!
+It understands meditation as coming here to sit and fight the battle, and afterwards we go out.
+That is why I say, after the bell is the best meditation!
 Because you are not doing anything special, you are just relaxed.

-Oh, you have to be friendly, you have to be gentle, if you want to understand a child.
-By telling the child: Do this, do that, you cannot understand the child.
-But if you want to understand the child, create space for her, just watch her in a friendly way, then you will understand - this is what the child likes, this is what the child does not like.
-In the same way, you should have this connection with your thoughts.
-This is why I have been so much emphasising this friendliness, this gentleness, just finding out.
+Oh, you have to be friendly, you have to be gentle.
+If you want to understand a child, you cannot do that by telling the child: Do this, do that.
+To understand the child you have to create space for her and watch her in a friendly way, then you will understand - this is what the child likes, this is what the child does not like.
+In the same way, you should behave like this with your thoughts.
+This is why I have been emphasising this friendliness, this gentleness, just finding out so much.

 So thank you for sharing the experience.
 Any other questions?

-Retreatant: I had a very similar experience once on a retreat: when I went for dinner, I was asked not to label food - of course, I did not succeed, and it reminded me of a short story.
-There is a Jewish businessman, he goes to his rabbi, and says: I am pretty rich but I could be a little bit richer.
+Retreatant: I had a very similar experience once on a retreat: when I went for dinner, I was asked not to label food - of course, I did not succeed.
+What happened reminded me of a short story.
+There was a Jewish businessman, he went to his rabbi, and said: I am pretty rich but I could be a little bit richer.
 I have heard you are able to make gold.
-The rabbi says: Yes, I can.
-Oh, can't you tell me how to make gold?
-The rabbi says: It is very easy, you need a big pot and you fill it with water and then you stir it on the fire for three hours and always think gold, gold, gold ...
-The man says: Then after three hours I have gold?
+The rabbi said: Yes, I can.
+Oh, can’t you tell me how to make gold?
+The rabbi said: It is very easy, you need a big pot and you fill it with water and then you stir it on the fire for three hours and always think gold, gold, gold ...
+The man answered: Then after three hours I have gold?
 It sounds so easy.
-The rabbi says: There is only one problem: you are not allowed to think of a green crocodile.
-The businessman goes home, takes a pot with water, stirs it on the fire.
-First thing he thinks is, I am not allowed to think of a green crocodile!
+The rabbi replied: There is only one problem: you are not allowed to think of a green crocodile.
+The businessman went home, took a pot of water, stirred it on the fire.
+And the first thing he thinks is, I am not allowed to think of a green crocodile!
 That is what happens to me when I try not to label.

 Godwin: There is a similar story from the Tibetan tradition.
-The teacher tells the student: You know that to get rid of thoughts by trying is not possible.
-But the student disagreed with the teacher.
+The teacher told the student: You know that to get rid of thoughts by trying is not possible.
+The student disagreed with the teacher.
 Then the teacher said: Alright, then go and do not think of monkeys.
 And you can imagine what happened.
-He was thinking of monkeys, not only thinking but he was also imagining monkeys, and eventually the time came when he imagined that the monkeys were chasing after him!
-So he goes running to the teacher and says: Please, save me from the monkeys!
+He was thinking of monkeys; not only thinking but he was also imagining monkeys, and eventually came the time when he imagined that the monkeys were chasing after him!
+So he went running to the teacher and said: Please, save me from the monkeys!
 See how a small thing, a story, a fantasy, can become so real.

-When we see things, we have given each thing a label, too.
+When we see things, we give each thing a label too.
 It is a very, very strong habit that we have.
 Again experiment, just play with this.
 Take away the word and see things without the word.
 See whether there is a difference.

 We do the same thing in attaching words to emotions and sensations.
 One of the tools I offered yesterday in working with emotions was taking away the word and just being with what you are actually experiencing.
 Please explore this for yourself.
-It is extremely difficult because it is such a strong conditioning we have.
-So if there are no more questions...
+It is extremely difficult because we have such a strong conditioning.

 Retreatant: I have another experience.